 3. Pricol Limited, Coimbatore.
 Model: TCU

 Although AIS 140 standards could bring seamless benefits to the government and the public, quite a few concerns still cloud its implementation.

 What happens to those vehicles in India currently equipped with GPS tracking devices over the past few years?

 It is quite apparent that these devices do not comply AIS 140 standards.
-Feet owners who previously installed non-compliant GPS tracking devices, to manage their fleet, have to replace them all else RTOs will not issue Fitness certificate.
+Fleet owners who previously installed non-compliant GPS tracking devices, to manage their fleet, have to replace them all else RTOs will not issue Fitness certificate.

 Would it be reasonable to ask these fleet owners to replace old GPS tracking devices with compliant devices?

 As of March 9, 2018, ARAI’s (Automotive Research Association of India) website suggests that models of only four vendors have been approved with AIS 140 standards so far.
 Can these vendors mass produce numbers of devices needed to cater to a huge country like India in a short period?

 Another point to be discussed is the inclusion of embedded SIM (e-SIM) to these AIS 140 compliant tracking devices. e-SIM blows away all the traditional concepts of SIM cards, inserting into a slot, poking it out, etc. Additionally, e-SIMs are still not popular.
 A few concerns have already been raised, including: